 Gruden has been widely praised for his groundbreaking SportsCenter Special: Gruden’s QB Camp prime time series which debuted in 2010 and has become a popular element of ESPN’s annual pre-draft coverage.
-The in-depth, one-on-one interviews and film sessions have featured Gruden mentoring top quarterback prospects – more than 50 signal-callers in all the past seven years – such as Kirk Cousins, Andy Dalton, Andrew Luck, Cam Newton and Russell Wilson.
+The in-depth, one-on-one interviews and film sessions have featured Gruden mentoring top quarterback prospects – nearly 60 signal-callers in all the past eight years – such as Kirk Cousins, Andy Dalton, Andrew Luck, Cam Newton, Dak Prescott and Russell Wilson.

 The success of Gruden’s QB Camp shows has led to similar specials, including a Gruden’s Champ Camp special with New Orleans Saints Super Bowl winners Drew Brees and Sean Payton in 2010, as well as a SportsCenter Special with Brett Favre prior to his enshrinement in the Pro Football Hall of Fame.
 Gruden also worked alongside Kenny Mayne and Darren Woodson on NFL training camp specials featuring the Seattle Seahawks (2014) and Dallas Cowboys (2015).